particle-iot/docs/src/content/reference/datasheets/m-series/m-hat-datasheet.md

 #### Expansion and peripheral power

-The onboard peripherals including Ethernet, the LoRa radio, QWIIC, and the expansion HAT connector are powered by the 3V3_AUX power supply.
+The onboard peripherals including QWIIC and Grove connector are powered by the 3V3_AUX power supply.

 If you use [setup.particle.io](https://setup.particle.io/) to set up your M-HAT, 3V3_AUX will be set up automatically.